 During our last class before winter break and Tarboot v’Omanut, we reviewed lines 1-5 of our V'ahavta practice sheet by playing games.
 We used this bulls-eye game board and a set of V'ahavta flash cards.
 It was a fun way to practice sounding out words, and to remind students that they know more than they think.
 Next we played team tic-tac-toe (our favorite game) which involved listening to a word from the first 5 lines of the V'ahavta, and then finding it on our practice sheet.
 We will play more review games when we resume class after break.
+If you'd like to play at home to review what we've been learning, you can use this game board to practice the Alef-Bet, or this game board to practice the V'ahavta.
+You can use this set of cards, or this set that I made, with the second game board (or use a board game that you have at home.)

 In small groups, students practiced with Alef-Bet flash cards, and worked on reviewing the first four lines of our V'ahavta practice sheet.
 We took a break midway through class to stretch and rest our brains.
 Then we worked as a class to sound out the four words in line 5 on our V'ahavta practice sheet.
 We used the repeat-after-me method to learn the melody, and then practiced singing all five lines a few times.
 We ended class by playing a brief review game, with a piece of candy as a prize.